-WE MAY NEED ADDITIONAL CAPITAL IN THE FUTURE AND MAY NOT BE ABLE TO SECURE ADEQUATE FUNDS ON TERMS ACCEPTABLE TO US.
+We May Need to Raise Additional Capital.
 We recently raised approximately \$7.3 million in a private placement in December 1999.
 We may need to raise additional capital in the near future, either through additional bank borrowings or other debt or equity financings.
 Our capital requirements will depend on many factors, including: